API

 • targets (list (str), optional) – The list of targets for which to make plots.
 Defaults to the targets included in the nightly_totals DataFrame.

-• cmap (bokeh.core.property.vectorization.Field (optional)) – The bokeh color map as generated by bokeh.transform.factor_cmap.
-Defaults to schedview.plot.PLOT_FILTER_CMAP.
+• cmap (bokeh.core.property.vectorization.Field or `None`(optional)) – The bokeh color map as generated by bokeh.transform.factor_cmap.
+Defaults to return of schedview.plot.make_plot_band_cmap().

 • user_plot_kwargs (dict) – Extra arguments to pass to bokeh.plotting.figure.vbar_stack.
 Defaults to {}.